-- All courses are taught by the same world-class faculty who teach our other undergraduate and graduate students.
+- All courses are taught by the same world-class faculty who teach the CS Department's undergraduate and graduate students.

-- Strong industry partnerships ensure that leading organizations take part in our cutting-edge research and provide opportunities for jobs and internships.
+- Strong industry partnerships ensure that leading organizations take part in the CS Department's cutting-edge research.

 - Why is Brown a great place to study CS at all levels?